 Voucher School Failures Increase Concern

-Though Nanette has attended and worked in private schools, she is passionate about public education (K-12 and college) as a cornerstone of democracy and economic opportunity for all citizens.
-She taught English at Plymouth High School, was a school board trustee in Elkhart Lake, where she now lives, and has volunteered or substitute taught in many other local high schools.
-Nanette also worked as an adjunct instructor at the college level, at both public and private institutions.
-Most recently, Nanette directed an adult high school program in Milwaukee.
-The work was rewarding.
-She loved the students.
-But her concerns about voucher schools intensified after hearing of her students’ negative experiences with failed private voucher schools.
-The Legislature’s continued cuts to public education in favor of unaccountable voucher schools was a main driver of Nanette’s decision to run this past spring.
+Though Nanette has attended and worked in private schools, she is passionate about public education (K-12 and college) as a cornerstone of economic opportunity and democracy for all citizens.
+Mostly recently she taught 9th grade English in the Manitowoc Public School District, and also filled in as a substitute teacher in Sheboygan and Elkhart Lake, She also taught English at Plymouth High School, was a school board trustee in Elkhart Lake, where she now lives, and taught as an adjunct instructor at the college level, at both public and private institutions.

 Nanette grew up in Mundelein, Illinois, and graduated from Mundelein High School, but has lived in Sheboygan County for most of the past 40 years.
 She has lived with her family in rural Elkhart Lake since 1995.

 Nanette was elected to the Elkhart Lake/Glenbeulah School Board twice.
 As a trustee, she chaired the Community Relations Committee and initiated studies on district effectiveness, class sizes and educational programs.
-Previously, she served on the Sheboygan Area Voter ID Taskforce, the Little Red School House Board of Directors, and several local and state library committees.
+Previously, she served on the Sheboygan Area Voter ID Taskforce, the Little Red School House Board of Directors, and several local and state library committees. she was a founding member of Forward Sheboygan and the League of Women Voters – Sheboygan Chapter.
 She currently serves on the Lakeland College Alumni Ambassadors Executive Committee and has been active in local theater for decades.

 Previously she served on the Joint (Sheboygan & Ozaukee) County Library Planning Committee, Plymouth Public Library Board of Trustees